squid-cache/squid-cache.github.io/docs/SquidFaq/RelatedSoftware.md

 - [Squeezer](http://sourceforge.net/projects/squidoptimizer/) is a
   logfile analysis software aimed at measuring Squid's performance
-- [SquidStats](https://github.com/kaelthasmanu/SquidStats) is a modern tool
+- [SquidStats](https://github.com/kaelthasmanu/SquidStats) is a tool for
-  for parsing and analyzing Squid logs, providing a sleek and user-friendly dashboard to visualize real-time connection data.
-It helps network administrators monitor and manage Squid proxy connections effectively, including quota management and usage control.
+  parsing and analyzing Squid logs, providing a user-friendly dashboard to visualize real-time connection data.

 ## Squid add-ons